Kluvens/Computer-Science/Networking/link-layer.md

   - routers: compute tables using routing algorithms, IP address
   - switches: learn forwarding table using flooding, learning, MAC addresses

+Layer 2 swtiches have a MAC address table that contains a MAC address and physical port number.
+Switches follow this simple algorithm for forwarding frames:
+- when a frame is received, the switch compares the source MAC address to the MAC address table.
+If the source is unknown, the switch adds it to the table along with the physical port number the frame was received on.
+In this way, the switch leanrs the MAC address and physical connection port of every transmitting device.
+- The switch then compares the destination MAC address with the table.
+If there's an entry, the switch forwards the frame out the associated physical port.
+If there is no entry, the switch sends the frame out all its physical ports, except the physical port that the frame was received on (flodding).
+If the destination is on the same port as the source (if they're both on the same segment), the switch will not forward the frame.
+- Note that the switch does not learn the destination MAC until it receives a frame from that device.

 ## Wireless
 Elements of a wireless network:
 - wireless hosts: